 Red Light Therapy Uses & Benefits

-The benefits of red light therapy are plenty.
+Red light therapy has many benefits.
 While more evidence is needed to prove its effectiveness, here’s what current research studies tell us:

 1. Improves acne